More results...

 ItsAHouse

 One of the Mother City’s biggest House parties, ItsAHouse brings together beloved DJs and fans to form part of the genre’s underground culture.
-This month, the party is moving to Kloof cocktail bar Batanga for the very first time, with a special guest performing that night alongside ItsAHouse regulars, and Jameson Irish Whiskey on hand for anyone needing a drink.
+After a successful opening last month, the party is returning to Kloof cocktail bar Batanga, with a special guest performing that night alongside ItsAHouse regulars, and Jameson Irish Whiskey on hand for anyone needing a drink.

-Cost: From R120 per person.
+Cost: From R150 per person.
 Book now on Quicket.

 Where: 70a Kloof St, Gardens, Cape Town